Binding modules to python¶

 };

-must be binded to the pyexadis module in exadis_pybind.cpp via:
+must be binded to the pyexadis module using the EXADIS_MODULE_BINDING() registry macro (placed after the class definition):

 py::class_<MyExaDisClass>(m, "MyExaDisClass")